TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 ### Data Structures
 #### What is the difference between Stack and Queue data structure?
-Stack is a kind of queue.
+Stack is a kind of queue both are a kind of a collection.

-The common part is: the information flow or the execution order are one-directional, adding- and removing items only possible from the end of the structure.
-The difference is:
-in stack: new element added to the top of the stack and also the next element coming from the top.
-FILO in queue: new element added to the end of the stack and the next element always coming from the top.
-FIFO -> polling, peeking, pushing
+Stack: elements are added to the top of the stack and the next element also coming from the top of the stack.
+FILO
+Queue: elements are added to the end of the stack and the next element coming from the top.
+FIFO

+-> polling, peeking, pushing

 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?
 An abstract data type.
-A set of points (nodes) and edges, where points are bounded together with edges and those edges have at least one, at most two nodes.
+A set of points (nodes) and lines connecting them (edges).

-Simple graph where all the nodes connected with at most one edge.
+- Simple graph: where all the nodes are connected, and connected only once, with one edge.

-Directed graph where edges have direction (and this is represented) meaning that an edge between A - B is not equal to B - A.
+- Directed graph: where edges associated with a direction, int hat case an edge between A - B is not equal to B - A.

-Weighted graph where the edges have a label, represent a value (length, weight, price etc...) which is the cost of the edge.
+- Weighted graph: where the edges have a label, represent a value (length, weight, price etc...) which is the cost of the edge.

 #### What are trees?
 What are binary trees?
 What are binary search trees?
-Tree is a special graph, where every two node connected with exactly one edge.
+Tree is a special graph, directed and simple, one node representing the root, and the rest of the nodes are children of that root.
-Tree must be a connected- (there are no node without edge), and a simple-graph.

-Binary tree is a kind of graph, which is tree, and every node have at least one and at most two edges.
+Binary tree is a kind of tree, where every node have at least one and at most two edges.

-Binary search tree is a searching algorithm which use rooted binary tree to store and retrieve the data.
+Binary search tree is a searching algorithm which use binary tree where the data stored sorted.
-BST.
-In BST every node represent a value.
-The root of the tree represent the half of the highest value.
-Nodes in the left sub-tree containing lower values as the root, nodes are in the right sub-tree containing higher values then the root value.
+The lower value from root goes to left and higher value goes to right.
+Retrieving the data follow this order make it efficient the search.

 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?
-As nodes and edges: like in linked list.
-As a list of all nodes and edges.
-As a matrix of connections.
+-Nodes as objects and edges as pointers
+-A matrix containing all edge weights between numbered node x and node y -A list of edges between numbered nodes

 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?
 They are used for traversing the graph, they implement the logic in the graph, how the nodes are reached.

 Breath First Search.
-Search through every graph level (if it is a tree).
+Search through every tree level.
 Once finished move to the next level.
 Depth First Search.
 Start an iteration from the root and going as far possible before tracking back and starting a new route.

 #### How does dictionary work?